rabbitmq/rabbitmq-website/site/management.md

 it from connecting clients.
 In addition to successful authentication, management UI access is controlled by user tags.
 The tags are managed using [rabbitmqctl](/rabbitmqctl.8.html#set_user_tags).
 Newly created users do not have any tags set on them by default.

+See [Production Checklist](/production-checklist.html) for general recommendations on user and credential management.

 <table>
   <tr>